kwart/ibm-java-keytab-reproducer/README.md

 ```

 When it's executed from several threads it often fails to load proper count of keys.
-When debug messages are enabled for the JGSS, it reports the "Keytab is corrupted".
+When debug messages are enabled for the JGSS, it usually reports the **"Keytab is corrupted"**.

 ### Hazelcast logs
 ```